speechbrain/benchmarks/benchmarks/MOABB/README.md

 Hyperparameter search was performed on the entire search space in a single step (1-step search) or on subspaces of the entire search space performing two sequential spaces (2-step search).
 From our results, two-step search was superior to single-step search for 6 out of 9 datasets used, with improvements up to 10.9%.

+The table presented below illustrates the performance difference observed when utilizing 1-step search vs 2-step search (A negative number indicates a decline in performance.)

 | Task | Hyperparams file | Training strategy | Key loaded model | Mean performance (test set): 2-step - 1-step search |  GPUs |
 |:-------------:|:---------------------------:|:---------------------------:|  -----:| -----:| :-----------:|
 | Motor imagery | /MotorImagery/BNCI2014001/EEGNet.yaml | leave-one-session-out |  'acc'| 0.0324  |1xNVIDIA V100 (16 GB) |